worktheclock/replit.github.io/tutorials/29-paid-content-site.md

         return content_id in users[username]["content_library"]
 ```

 We have to do several checks on our user's `content_library`, as it can be in a few different states – the key might not exist, or it might be set to None, or it might be a list.
-We'll use this function to determine which content has been purchased by a given user and thus avoid writing all these checks out again.
+We'll use this function to determine which content has been purchased by a given user and thus avoid writing all these checks again.

 Now we need to create our application's content-viewing routes.
 We'll start by rewriting the `/` route so that it renders a template rather than a greeting string.
 This page will contain a list of PDFs.
 Change the code in `index` to the following: